 eForms Logo

-A Virginia residential purchase and sale agreement is used by potential home buyers to make an official offer to purchase a property.
-The document outlines the buyer’s initial terms which the seller must respond to within a specific period or the offer will become invalid.
-In addition to price, the parties may negotiate various conditions such as the closing date, inspection procedures, financing details, and other terms relevant to the offer.
+A Virginia residential purchase agreement is used by a potential buyer to make an official offer to purchase a property.
+The document outlines the buyer's initial terms which the seller must respond to within a specific period or the offer will become invalid.
+It becomes legally binding once signed by both the seller and buyer.

 Download: PDF

-Flood Risk Information Form (§ 55.1-703(D)) – Provides property owners and potential property owners with information regarding flood risk.
+Flood Risk Information Form – Provides property owners and potential property owners with information regarding flood risk.[3]

 Download: PDF